-The THEMIS filter bank data can be used to paint a broad picture of wave activity in the inner magnetosphere.
-Using the four-second averaged data, the average amplitude of whistler waves in the chorus region (dawn sector, L=4-8) is several mV/m, consistent with previous results [Meredith et al., 2001].
+The THEMIS filter bank data are used to paint a broad picture of the wave activity in the inner magnetosphere.
+Using the four-second averaged data, the average amplitude of whistler waves in the dawn chorus region is several mV/m, consistent with previous results [Meredith et al., 2001].
 However, the probability distribution of the wave amplitudes has significant probability far out into the tail, which makes average values potentially misleading.
-The distribution of several kHz power near L=5 has a particularly "heavy" tail, with 2.5% of the samples having an amplitude greater than an order of magnitude larger than the mean.
+The distribution of several kHz power in the dawn sector near 5 $\rm R_E$ has a particularly "heavy" tail, with 2.5% of the samples having an amplitude greater then an order of magnitude larger than the mean.

-Burst data show that there are still greater wave amplitudes than those seen in the foursecond averaged filter bank data.
+Burst data show that there are still greater wave amplitudes than those seen in the four-second averaged filter bank data.
 Waves with amplitudes >100 mV/m are observed, and are usually confined to short-duration packets which tend not to show up in four-second averages.

 Large-amplitude waves are observed in a localized region with a long lifetime.
-The case study presented time-averaged wave amplitudes of roughly 10 mV/m in the 2.5 kHz band, with bursts to several hundred mV/m.
-The region of enhanced activity persisted for several days, and was localized to an azimuthal extent of several hours.
+The case study presented time-averaged wave amplitudes in the 2.5 kHz band of roughly $10~\mathrm{mV/m}$, with bursts to several hundred $\mathrm{mV/m}$.
+The region of enhanced activity persisted for several days, and was localized azimuthally, with an extent of several hours.
 The region wandered in azimuth over several days, appearing first near 02 local time, and then later near 09 local time.

-Whistler waves with amplitude >100 mV/m can dramatically accelerate electrons in their vicinity.
+Whistler waves with amplitude >100 mV/m can dramatically accelerate electrons in their vicinity; Cattell et al. [2008] predicted acceleration to MeV energies in less than 0.1 s.
 Much of the previous work on the mechanisms and rates of relativistic electron acceleration via dawn chorus [e.g. Horne et al., 2005, and references therein] has used time-averaged spectral densities which may not be fully representative of the true conditions, as discussed above.
-With large regions of space covered by bursty, largeamplitude waves, the actual mechanisms and rates may be qualitatively or quantitatively different.
+With large regions of space covered by bursty, large-amplitude waves, the actual mechanisms and rates may be qualitatively or quantitatively different.